rballentine25/CEG2350-OS-concept-usage/f24notes/finalreview.md

 4. Can install an operating system to a disk using an iso (machine image)
 5. What can you do in a virtual machine?

-## Devices, Filesystems, Data Storage
+## DONE Devices, Filesystems, Data Storage

 1. Devices
    Devices refers to a physical or virtual hardware component that